 Returns a status flags value that describes the current state of the area detector.
 The long integer returned is a bitmap in which each bit stands for a different status flag.

 mx_area_detector_get_extended_status()

-This function returns both the last frame number and the status flags.
+This function returns the last frame number, the total number of frames, and the status flags in one call.

 mx_area_detector_is_busy()